 Milk and Milk Products:

-As we enter adulthood, some people lose the ability to fully digest the sugar in milk – lactose.
+As we enter adulthood, some people lose the ability to fully digest the sugar in milk known as lactose.
 This can cause, bloating, gas, and general abdominal discomfort after eating lactose-rich foods like milk and ice cream.
 Other people may develop a temporary intolerance to lactose following intestinal surgery or extended periods of diarrhea.
-Given this information, when prescribed a bland diet, it’s smart to air on the side of caution and avoid incorporating much lactose, at least initially.
+When prescribed a bland diet, it’s smart to air on the side of caution and avoid incorporating much lactose, at least initially.
 Low-fat yogurt and low-fat cheese are some of the better-tolerated milk products, due to their lower lactose content.
 Gradually experiment with other low-fat milk products, incorporating small amounts of dairy to measure your tolerance.
-Coconut and soy milk can be great substitutes for cow’s milk.
+Coconut and soymilk can be great substitutes for cow’s milk.

 Sugars and Sugar Alcohols: